 The procedures for curriculum changes are outlined in the Curriculum Handbook.
-This handbook is available from the Director of Academic Programs or Instructional Coordinator and also available electronically on the VPIA website under Administration on the College's home page.
 Curriculum changes should first be carefully reviewed by the divisional faculty, and then forwarded to the Curriculum Committee for further review.
 The President, upon receipt of the Curriculum Committee's recommendation, makes final review and action.
 More detailed information can be found in the Curriculum Handbook.